Gajin Fujita

-Gajin Fujita (ガジン・フジタ) is a graffiti artist from East Los Angeles.
+Gajin Fujita (ガジン・フジタ) is a contemporary artist from East Los Angeles.
 He is a member of LA graffiti crews K2S (Kill 2 Succeed) and KGB (Kids Gone Bad).

 Background and education

 He was born in 1972 to Japanese parents.
 Fujita holds an MFA from the University of Nevada, Las Vegas and a BFA from Otis College of Art and Design.

 Career

 Fujita's work has been widely exhibited at galleries and museums such as Los Angeles County Museum of Art (LACMA), Kemper Museum of Contemporary Art (Kansas City), L.A.
 Louver Gallery and several international venues in Switzerland, Greece, Australia and Belgium.
 He is represented by L.A.
 Louver in Venice, CA.

 Style

-Fujita blends Eastern techniques (anime, partitioned screens, ukiyo-e), and elements (geishas, warriors, demons), with Western, urban imagery (Latino graffiti, U.S. pop culture imagery) in a way that is stunning and vibrant, yet harmonious.
+Fujita blends Eastern techniques (anime, partitioned screens, ukiyo-e), and elements (geishas, warriors, demons), with Western, urban imagery (Latino graffiti, U.S. pop culture imagery).
 His works embody the cultural and class contradictions that are an integral part of urban Los Angeles.

 In 2005 he exhibited with Pablo Vargas-Lugo at the Los Angeles County Museum of Art.
 In 2012, five of his works were shown at the Pacific Asia Museum in Pasadena, California.